Syed-Abdullah-Hassan-Zaidi0/FloodAssessment/README.md

-# Flood Destruction Assessment in Larkana, Sukkur, and Shikarpur, Pakistan
+# Assessment of flood destruction through remote sensing in Larkana, Sukkur and Shikarpur, Pakistan

 ## Overview